 Ferns are unusual among land plants in having independent, free-living gametophytes and sporophytes.
 The haploid gametophyte plays a central role in species establishment, and this phase of the life cycle has long been thought to be an ecological handicap, fragile and ephemeral.
 Recent work has shown, however, that gametophytes can be hardy, stress tolerant, and long-lived.
 Our understanding of the physiology and gene expression of fern gametophytes still lags far behind that of sporophytes, and many questions remain unanswered, such as how this critical life cycle stage will respond to climate change.
-In collaboration with Eddie Watkins (Colgate University) and Clayton Visger (California State University, Sacramento), we are working to understand how fern gametophytes at different ploidal levels will respond to changes in temperature and water availability expected under climate change.
+In collaboration with Eddie Watkins (Colgate University), Clayton Visger (California State University, Sacramento), and Jennifer Blake-Mahmud (Hope College) we are working to understand how fern gametophytes at different ploidal levels will respond to changes in temperature and water availability expected under climate change.

 Funding: Collaborative Research: Understanding the effects of ploidal level on responses to global change in plants.
 NSF IOS 1754911.